primitivefinance/rmm-docs/docs/technical/smart-contracts/01-overview.md

 # Overview

 The Replicating Market Maker (RMM-01) protocol is a collection of immutable smart contracts written in Solidity.
-Inspired by other projects, such as Uniswap, the architecture is divided in two parts, the core and the manager, interacting together.
+Inspired by other projects such as Uniswap, the architecture is divided in two parts, the "core" and the "manager", interacting together.

 Here is a complete overview of the protocol: